briantwalter/rpi-toolbox/README.md

 `hdmictl` bash script to turn HDMI connected monitor on and off.

+`httpfile` bash script to transfer a single file over http

 `kiosk.apt` bash script to install needed packages for kiosk.

 `photomon.py` python code to turn HDMI on and off based on photocell.